skdas20/TwentyFourRx/README.md

 - NestJS team for the amazing framework
 - Next.js team for the React framework
 - Prisma team for the excellent ORM
-- Railway for easy deployment
+- Google Cloud for reliable storage
 - All open-source contributors

 ---